2005 Venezuelan parliamentary election

 Parliamentary elections were held in Venezuela on 4 December 2005 to elect the 167 deputies to the National Assembly of Venezuela, twelve deputies to the Latin American Parliament and five deputies to the Andean Parliament.
 Several days prior to the elections, five opposition parties unexpectedly withdrew, shortly after a dispute over the voting process had apparently been resolved with the support of the Organization of American States (OAS).
 The opposition had been expected to get around a third of the Assembly seats, or even less; the withdrawal meant the opposition were scarcely represented in the parliament at all, as the opposition parties which did not withdraw failed to win any seats.
 114 seats went to the President's Fifth Republic Movement (MVR) – up from 86, with the remaining 53 going to "smaller pro-Chávez parties as well as to independents and representatives of some social groups that support the government".

 Both the Organization of American States (OAS) and the European Union sent delegations to observe the elections.
 In the runup to the election, there were concerns about the use of digital fingerprint scanners as part of the voting process.
 On 28 November the National Electoral Council (CNE), in a decision brokered by the OAS, announced that it would not use the controversial machines.
-Despite this, several days later five opposition parties withdrew from the elections.
-"In particular, the EU stated the CNE's decision to eliminate the digital fingerprint devices from the voting process was timely, effective, and constructive, and noted with surprise the opposition's withdrawal just four days before the election."
-The OAS criticized the withdrawal, saying that democracy requires an opposition committed to the electoral process.
+Several days later five opposition parties withdrew from the elections.

 Both the EU and the OAS noted a widespread distrust of the National Electoral Council.
 "The OAS delegation noted that there remains a distrust of the CNE on the part of a significant segment of the population in terms of the origin and composition of the CNE and the perception that its actions lack transparency and impartiality."
 The OAS recommended democratic discussion of various aspects of the electoral process to improve trust in the system.

 The election proceeded largely without incident, although three small bombs were exploded in Caracas, injuring one police officer.